stlab/libraries/tips/library-coding-style.md

 // END FIX
 ```

-Log the fix in the `README.md` file in the directory for the component.
+Log the fix in a `README.md` file in the directory for the component.

 Often is it tempting to start adding new functions to a component you've pulled in.
 Don't.
 Instead, add a companion library to augment the original library.